MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-my-workspace.md

 3. Select **OK**.

-When you go to My Workspace, you will see the view that you added listed in the navigation pane.
+When you go to My Workspace, you'll see the view that you added listed in the navigation pane.

 ## Save searches